andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 [^2]: Bitcoin does not natively support custom tokens, and therefore does not natively support USDT.
 Rather, USDT is built on [Omni Layer Protocol](https://www.omnilayer.org/), which is a protocol that sits on top of Bitcoin.
 Omni Layer Protocol represents custom tokens as metadata stored on the Bitcoin blockchain, and then provides a mechanism to interact with the data.
 This kind of functionality to operate over custom tokens is natively built into more modern blockchains such as Ethereum.
 [^3]: As a math guy, this name really bothers me.
 The term "proof" should be reserved for arguments which are undoubtedly correct.
 Tether's "Proof of Reserves" certainly has room for doubt.
 [^4]: "DAO" stands for "Decentralized Autonomous Organization", and is an exciting concept enabled by blockchain technology.
 The basic idea is captured by its name: it is an organization which is 1) composed of individuals, 2) owned by no one individual/entity, and 3) capable of making decisions and performing actions.
 [^5]: Actually, liquidation ratios are not *exclusively* determined by an asset's volatility.
 It also depends on the values of other risk parameters.
-For a given asset, there can be different Maker Vaults with differrent mixes of risk parameters.
+For a given asset, there can be different Maker Vaults with different mixes of risk parameters.
 For example, there may be two Vaults for Ether, one with a collateralization ratio of 145% and a stability fee of 2.25%, and the other with a collateralization ratio of 170% and stability fee of 0.50%.
 See [Block Analitica](https://maker.blockanalitica.com/vaults/) to explore current Maker Vault parameters.
 [^6]: The Terra Protocol actually supports stablecoins pegged to various different national currencies (not just the USD), all sharing underlying liquidity.
 For simplicity, we will focus just on UST, Terra's stablecoin pegged to USD.
 [^7]: "Whale" is a term in trading that refers to a trader with a lot of capital.
 Big whales can make big splashes with a flap of the tail: their trades can move the market.
-[^8]: Curve is an decentralized exchange (DEX) specifically designed for trading combinations of tokens which have stable value relative to eachother (e.g. USDT/USDC/Dai, or ETH/stETH).
+[^8]: Curve is an decentralized exchange (DEX) specifically designed for trading combinations of tokens which have stable value relative to each other (e.g. USDT/USDC/Dai, or ETH/stETH).
 [^9]: Note that not all stablecoins fit *strictly* into a single category.
 There are actually a couple recent "hybrid" projects ([FRAX](https://docs.frax.finance/), [Sperax USDs](https://docs.sperax.io/)) that blend the crypto-collateralized and algorithmic models.
 These stablecoins are partially (mostly) backed by crypto-collateral, and partially backed by a protocol token (like Luna).
 The ratio of these backings is parameterized and can shift over time.
 I think it's an interesting idea, and it will be interesting to keep an eye on these projects over the next couple of years.